Moments of Gratitude…

 Today I am especially thankful…

-- For the love and support of family and friends – during the good times and especially bad times.
+- For the love and fellowship of family and friends.

 In the Kitchen…

 Wednesday – Roasted chicken, brown rice and asparagus.